adam-p/adam-p.github.com/content/blog/2022-02-26-x-forwarded-for.md

 Thanks to Ryan Gerstenkorn for sending me his [blog post](https://blog.ryanjarv.sh/2022/03/16/bypassing-wafs-with-alternate-domain-routing.html) about this.

-If a) your backend is in-house or otherwise externally accessible, and b) it's fronted by a CDN, and c) you trust the IP addresses/ranges of your CDN, then you may be vulnerable to another class of attack.
+If a) your backend is in-house or otherwise not directly externally accessible, and b) it's fronted by a CDN, and c) you trust the IP addresses/ranges of your CDN, then you may be vulnerable to another class of attack.

 With AWS CloudFront, it's possible for an attacker to create a distribution that points to your origin.
 Now requests are coming to your origin from trusted IPs, but from a distribution not owned by you.
 But the real beauty/horror of this is that the attacker can use Lambda@Edge to modify the `Host` header so that you can't tell that a different hostname was used to access your origin, and can also modify the `X-Forwarded-For` header to be whatever the attacker wants.

 So your "trusted" reverse proxy IPs become untrusted and can lie to you about the client IP.
 This can be used to bypass your rate limiter, IP-based access control, etc.

 The proper way to address this is to also verify that it's _your_ CDN distribution talking to you.
 This will usually involve a shared secret or client certificate.

 Note that Gerstenkorn verified that this works for AWS CloudFront.
 I checked Cloudflare and found that it doesn't work there: Cloudflare's "Transform Rules" won't let you "set" the XFF header, and if you "delete" the header, only the pre-existing header is deleted and a new one is added with the actual IP.
 And it's similar when attempting to leverage Workers -- the actual client IP is still appended to the XFF header after any other manipulation.